One-shot Style Transfer LLM log-probabilities for Authorship Attribution and Verification: Background

 \subsection{Causal Language Modeling and few-shot learning}

-Causal Language Modeling (CLM) refers to conditioning on prior tokens to predict the next token in a unidirectional, autoregressive manner, ie, modeling \(P(x_t \mid x_{<t})\)~\cite{bengio2003neuralprobabilistic}.
+Causal Language Modeling (CLM) refers to predicting the next token based on prior tokens in a unidirectional, autoregressive manner, ie, modeling \(P(x_t \mid x_{<t})\)~\cite{bengio2003neuralprobabilistic}.
 It is the pre-training objective used by GPT-style decoder-only models~\cite{radford2019language}.
-A landmark discovery in large language models (LLMs) is their few‑shot in‑context learning ability~\cite{wei2022Emergentabilities}.
-GPT 3 (175B parameters) was shown to perform new tasks with just a few textual examples provided in the prompt, without any gradient updates or fine-tuning, demonstrating competitive performance with fully fine-tuned systems~\cite{brown2020LanguageModels}.
+A landmark discovery in large language models (LLMs) is their few‑shot learning ability~\cite{wei2022Emergentabilities}.
+GPT 3 (175B parameters) was shown to perform new tasks with just a few textual examples provided in the prompt, without any explicit gradient updates or fine-tuning, demonstrating competitive performance with fully fine-tuned systems~\cite{brown2020LanguageModels}.
 This emergent capability highlights that massive autoregressive pre-training endows models with flexible, task‑agnostic generalization using only prompt examples.

-In the context of this work, we hypothesize that models trained using the CLM objective inherently learn about style, as it is a key component in generating coherent continuations of a text.
+We hypothesize that models trained using the CLM objective learn about style, as it is a key component in generating coherent continuations of a text.
 Furthermore, our proposed method relies on LLMs having the ability to transfer the style of one text to another through one-shot demonstrations.